mtjarrett/fancy-index/README.md

 1. Clone or download the files.
 2. Add them to your `Sites` directory.
 The structure should be `/Users/USERNAME/Sites/fancy-index`.
 3. Copy the `.htaccess` file up one directory to `/Users/USERNAME/Sites/.htaccess`.
+3b.
+Move the `images` directory and `thumbnailer.py` up one level.
+Consider creating cron job for `thumbnailer.py`.
 4. Update your `DocumentRoot` in `/etc/apache2/users/USERNAME.conf` to point to your `Sites`.
 This will also cause `localhost` to point to `Sites` and you won't have to use the `~USERNAME` to access it.

 This is what mine looks like: